JackHowa/marvel-color-switcher/README.md

 - [x] Change color on character switch using CSS Variables
 - [x] Change content as well without url change of character bio
 - [ ] Maybe change font and other styles as well
-- [ ] Make sure color contrast of wild marvel colors are still accessible with Google Material Color picker ;)
+- [x] Make sure color contrast of wild marvel colors are still accessible with Google Material Color picker ;) -> somewhat better with lighthouse

+## pt form picker react-hook-form context

+- [ ] Update button using v7 of react-hook-form
+- [ ] Use form context to submit the form change separate from the inputs (mostly unnecessary but poc)

 ## Reach Goals